DaanIdsinga/MscThesis/B) Scenariobuilding/4) Update Wflow_sbm/README.md

 # 4) Update Wflow_sbm

-The corresponding Notebook updates the Wflow_sbm parameterset for the adjusted land cover map.
-Before running the Notebook, the following steps has to be executed.
+This section updates the Wflow_sbm parameterset for the adjusted land cover map.

 ## Step 1: Create scenario parameterset